 The nice thing with this is we can use it to have size be a factor in evaluations.
 It is great for a player to run a 4.3, but if they are super small, it isn’t as impressive as a bigger player running a 4.4.

-Let’s take a look at a few standouts on both ends from last year’s draft (and then project a few for this upcoming draft).
+Let’s take a look at a few standouts on both ends from the 2021 draft:

 On the high end of 2021 was 9.99 Samuel Cosmi, OT, Texas:

 Cosmi was had the 3rd highest RAS of any Offensive Lineman in the Draft (behind Creed Humphrey and Spencer Brown).
 With a “Good” size grade, Cosmi showed speed and agility with his numbers and proved to be one of the most athletic linemen in the class.
 He was a steal in the 2nd round and proved that as a rookie.
 Athleticism matters in the NFL, and this is a great judge.

 On the other end, look at 2.28 Jermar Jefferson, RB, Oregon State: